sevenecks/dome-client.js/README.md

 ### Command Hints Customization

 The code comes bundled with a set of command hints that are common to many MOO's, but every game is different.
 If you want to customize the command hints it's easy.
 Just edit config/ac/player.txt and add/remove whatever command hints you want.
 When a player starts typing a command, the web client will pop up an overlay that shows possible commands, and lets them use up/down arrows + enter to autocomplete!
-There is also built in support for config/ac/guest.txt to handle guest plaeyrs.
+There is also built in support for config/ac/guest.txt to handle guest players.

 ## Linting
 If you want a lint a file you need npx because that's the only way I got it to work.
 If you want to come up with a better linting solution for this code, I am open to pull requests!